 But please do not worry.
 The best way is not to memorize answers from internet.
 If you use memorized answer, the examiner will catch you easily.
 This is bad for your score.
 Instead, you should learn a simple strategy.

 In this article, we will look at the 5 most common types of topics: People, Events, Things, Places, and Activities.
-We will show you how to spot the important details like tenses so you don't make mistake.
+We will show you how to spot the important details like tenses so you don't make mistakes.
 Also, we show you a 3-Step Approach to expand your ideas.
 Even if you don't know the topic, you can use your imagination.
 Follow this guide to beat the IELTS Speaking test easily.

 - What is an IELTS Cue Card?